vault27/Foundation/crypto.md

 ## Hardware cryptography

 - Generate and store keys on separate hardware is more safe bacuase virus cannot extract the keys

+Device types:

-- Smart cards have ROM, RAM, CPU, EEPROM, that is why they are smart - they can run programs in contrast with cards with magnetic stripe which can only store data
+- Smart cards - have ROM, RAM, CPU, EEPROM, that is why they are smart - they can run programs in contrast with cards with magnetic stripe which can only store data - bank cards - turned on by terminal
+- Secure elements - sim cards
+- Hardware security modules
+- Trusted platform module
+- Integrated security chip
+- Trusted execution environment - implemented within CPU instruction set in most modern CPUs

+### HSM

 - HSMs - 4 levels - Level 1 - no protection against physical attacks - Level 3 - wipe secrests if detect intrusion - Level 4 - wipes data several times - even during power outages - internal batteries
 - HSM - external device connected to a server - PCIe card - small USB devices
 - Stores private keys and do all the operations which require private keys